ffxx68/Sharp_ce140f_emul/protocol.md

 ## 2.	byte string receiving and sending

-The inNibbleReady function handles the reception from the Sharp PC of each 4-bit low- and high-half byte.
+The `inNibbleReady` function handles the reception from the Sharp PC of each 4-bit low- and high-half byte.
 Each byte is stored in a static array here:

 ```
 inDataBuf[]
 ```

 for later processing.

-A timeout, reset at each byte, is used to understand if the string of bytes is complete:
+A timeout, reset on each byte, is used to understand if the string of bytes is complete:

 ```
 inDataReadyTimeout.attach_us( &inDataReady, IN_DATAREADY_TIMEOUT );
 ```

-When this timeout is triggered it means the data sent from Sharp PC is completed, hence it can be processed, depending on its content.
+When this timeout is triggered it means data sent from Sharp PC is complete and it can be processed.
 This happens inside

 ```
 inDataReady